evanmalherbe/capstoneProject3/README.md

 ## Description

 This task is my recreation of the traditional "Minesweeper" computer game using "Create React app".
 It also has a detailed "Help" page.

-The website has been deployed with Heroku to: [https://secret-inlet-96684.herokuapp.com/](https://secret-inlet-96684.herokuapp.com/).
+(**Update as at 4 Oct 2025**: Heroku no longer offers their free tier, so this link is dead.
+I will find somewhere else to deploy this project soon). ~~The website has been deployed with Heroku to: [https://secret-inlet-96684.herokuapp.com/](https://secret-inlet-96684.herokuapp.com/).~~

 ## Table of Contents